pgillet/spark-article/13-templating.md

  values, exactly like [envsubst](https://www.gnu.org/software/gettext/manual/html_node/envsubst-Invocation.html), but programmatically.

 Let's get back to Spark (native).
-We saw earlier the yaml file that defines a driver pod to run the Pi example program.
+We saw earlier the YAML file that defines a driver pod to run the Pi example program.
 As you can see, we have placeholders to specify the `namespace`, the `priorityClassName`, the `serviceAccountName`, the `nodeAffinity` and a `NAME_SUFFIX` to make the pod's name unique.